-Fang is Hagrid’s pet and companion.
-He is an enormous black boarhound (PS8, GF13) with a booming bark (CS15).
+Fang was Hagrid’s pet and companion, an enormous black boarhound (PS8, GF13) with a booming bark (CS15).
 The boarhound is another name for the Great Dane.
 Boarhounds have a reputation for being gentle, even with small children, even though they earned their name by being used to hunt fierce wild animals such as boars and stags.
-Fang comes off as a rather scary beast but, true to his breed, is at heart a coward.
-He seems to like Ron particularly, even licking his ears when they first met (PS8).
-Fang lives in Hagrid’s cabin with him.
-Fang’s basket sits in the corner of the cabin’s single room.
+Fang came off as a rather scary beast but, true to his breed, was at heart a coward.
+He seemed to like Ron particularly, even licking his ears when they first met (PS8).
+Fang lived in Hagrid’s cabin with him.
+Fang’s basket sat in the corner of the cabin’s single room.

 Fang accompanied Harry, Hermione, Neville and Draco into the forest for their first detention.
 He isn't really much help, however, since he ran away from things.
 Fang demonstrated a little more gumption when Lucius Malfoy visited Hagrid's cabin.
 Then Fang growled menacingly (CS15).